leviathanbeak/iwanticecream-app/readme.md

 #### to run it on your device:
-(make sure you have [Android SDK](https://developer.android.com/studio/index.html) installed)
+(make sure you have [Android SDK](https://developer.android.com/studio/index.html) installed) (plug in your mobile phone and add developer options and allow the device for debugging and to be connected with your PC)
 ```sh
 $ npm install -g cordova (if not already installed)
 $ npm install -g ionic (if not already installed)